- Fast Facts for Farmers

 - What can I do to reduce the likelihood of contaminating fresh produce with C. cayetanensis?

-- What are some steps that farms are required to take by the FSMA Produce Safety Rule?
+- What are some steps that farms are required to take according to the FSMA Produce Safety Rule?

 - More information

-C. cayetanensis is a human parasite, which means it must live inside a human host to survive and multiply.
-The parasite can cause an infection, called cyclosporiasis.
-A person may become infected after ingesting food or water contaminated with the parasite.
-Infected people, even if showing no symptoms of infection, may shed the parasite in their feces, which can contaminate food and water, leading to the infection of other people.
-Cyclosporiasis outbreaks have been associated with the consumption of fresh fruits and vegetables around the world, including in the U.S.
+C. cayetanensis is a parasite that must live inside a human host for part of its life cycle, as well as living outside the host during an environmental phase.
+Although there are many species of Cyclospora, only C. cayetanensis has been known to cause illness in humans, an infection called cyclosporiasis.
+A person can become infected after ingesting food or water contaminated with the parasite.
+Infected people (including those who are asymptomatic or show no symptoms of illness) can shed the parasite in their feces.
+Without good hygiene practices, among other protections, this can result in the contamination of food, water and the environment and lead to the infection of other people.
+Cyclosporiasis outbreaks have been associated with the consumption of fresh fruits and vegetables around the world, including the United States.

-Most people infected with C. cayetanensis develop diarrhea, with frequent, sometimes explosive, bowel movements.
+Most people infected with C. cayetanensis who develop symptoms have diarrhea, with frequent, sometimes explosive, bowel movements.
 Other symptoms may include vomiting, body aches, headache, fever, other flu-like symptoms, loss of appetite, weight loss, stomach cramps/pain, bloating, increased gas, nausea, and fatigue.